galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Identification of allelic variants in SARS-CoV-2 from deep sequencing reads
+title: Mutation calling, viral genome reconstruction and lineage/clade assignment from SARS-CoV-2 sequencing data
-level: Introductory
+level: Intermediate
 zenodo_link: "https://zenodo.org/record/5036687"
 questions:
 - How can we extract annotated allelic variants in SARS-Cov-2 sequences in Galaxy?
-- Which tools can we use to identify SARS-CoV-2 clades in Galaxy?
+- Which tools and workflows can we use to identify SARS-CoV-2 lineages in Galaxy?
 objectives:
 - Repeat SARS-CoV-2 data preparation
 - Select and run workflow to extract annotated allelic variants from FASTQ files